jyotiyadav94/Data-Science-Roadmap/HR Round/Introduction.md

 ## About

 Hello, Good afternoon!
 My name is Jyoti Yadav.
 I am from India.
-I completed my bachelor's degree in 2016 in Electronics & Communications Engineering from India.
-I have a total of 4 years of work experience in India as a software engineer & Almost close to 2 years of work experience as a Data Scientist.
+I have a total of 4 years of work experience in India as a software engineer & Almost close to 2 years of work experience as a Data Scientist.I completed my bachelor's degree in 2016 in Electronics & Communications Engineering from India.

 ### HPE (Hewlett Packard Enterprise)